JosiTubaroski/JosiTubaroski/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on dados
-- 🤔 I’m looking for help with dados
+- 🤔 I’m looking for help with dados and test automation
 - 💬 Ask me about dados and test automation

 <h3 align="left">Languages and Tools:</h3>